oracle-livelabs/developer/dev-guide-ai-finance/graph-answers/graph-answers.md

     ![James Smith graph](./images/james-woods-graph.png " ")

-**Congratulations, you have successfully completed the Graph Developer Coding Exercise!**
+**Congratulations, you have successfully completed the Property Graph Challenge!** You have updated the Decision.py file to add functionality for an additional graph that displays the following metrics: Required Credit Score and Debt-to-Income Ratio (%).

 ## Learn More